 - Darken the room and note if the difference increases.
 If it does, the problem is due to failure of sympathetic tone to the smaller pupil.

 - Brighten the room and, if the difference increases, the problem is due to failure of parasympathetic tone to the larger pupil.

 - If the difference remains constant in dim or bright light, the difference may be physiological.

 Failure of sympathetic tone is a feature of Horner's syndrome that is discussed elsewhere.
 There is lack of sweating on that side of the forehead and possibly a ptosis too.
 Horner's syndrome is a very good lateralising sign but a poor localising sign.

 The Argyll Robertson's pupil is small, does not react to light, but constricts on accommodation.
 If it is bilateral, the pupils are frequently unequal in size (anisocoria).
 Argyll Robertson's pupils are almost always related to neurosyphilis but similar pupils are occasionally found in diabetic neuropathy and in some hereditary neuropathies.

 The myotonic pupil (Holmes-Adie syndrome) reacts very slowly both to light and accommodation, but especially to light.
-It may be unilateral or bilateral and is more in women than men.
+It may be unilateral or bilateral and occurs more in women than in men.
 Myotonic pupils may be associated with absence or depression of the tendon reflexes and occasionally with anhidrosis in the limbs.